Bathroom Color Schemes That Work

 Why Bathrooms Respond to Color Differently

-A few things make bathrooms behave differently from other rooms when it comes to color.
+A few things make bathrooms behave differently from other rooms with respect to color.
 They are typically smaller, which means colors read with more intensity than they do in larger spaces.
 They often have limited natural light, which shifts how colors appear compared to how they look on a sample card.
 And the dominant surfaces, tiles, are reflective to varying degrees, which changes the quality of light and the way color reads throughout the day.

 Colors that look balanced in a living room or kitchen can feel overwhelming in a small bathroom.
 Conversely, very pale colors that seem timid in a larger room can look exactly right in a bathroom where the enclosed space gives them weight and presence.